robertfmurdock/jsmints/README.md

 ![GitHub commit activity](https://img.shields.io/github/commit-activity/m/robertfmurdock/jsmints)
 ![Testspace tests](https://img.shields.io/testspace/passed/robertfmurdock/robertfmurdock:jsmints/master)

-These are libraries full of sugar for working with Kotlin JS.
+Jsmints is a suite of libraries and gradle plugins for working with Kotlin JS, with a focus on testing and version updating.

 Included: